Taapeli/stk-addons/GrampsUtils/gramps50/plugins/PlaceTool/README.md

 - tag
 - enclosing place

+Place names can be edited by substituting substrings with new values.

 The gramplet can also generate a place hierarchy from place names or titles.

+** Setting enclosing place **

 For the enclosing place first select the place that should enclose the other places and click the "Set enclosing place" button.
 The selected place will be displayed.